Optimal control of a kinetic model describing social interactions on a graph: A kinetic model with infection and healing

 As expected, the average varies because of the sum of three independent contributions: the migration on the graph, the infection (increase of viral load) and the healing (decrease of viral load), as

 where $\left[\dt m_i\right]_\chi$ is defined in~\eqref{eq:ave_chi}, while

 are the contributions of the infection and of the healing processes, respectively.
-In particular, we remark that, aside of the term $\left[\dt m_i\right]_\chi$, the increase of $m_i$ depends on the infection rate $\sigma \nu_2^i$ and, as expected, on the mass $\rho_i$ in the $i-$th node, while the healing process only depends on the rate $\gamma \nu_1^i$ and contributes with a negative trend.
+In particular, we remark that, aside of the term $\left[\dt m_i\right]_\chi$, the increase of $m_i$ depends on the infection rate $\sigma \nu_2^i$ and, as expected, on the mass $\rho_i$ in the $i-$th node; conversely the decrease of $m_i$ only depends on the healing process and on the rate $\gamma \nu_1^i$.

 If there is no graph ($n=1$) or there is no migration on the graph ($\chi=0$) we can remark that $\rho_i(t) \equiv\rho_i^\infty=\rho_i(0), \, \forall \, t>0, \, \forall i\in \cI$.
 Let us define